 No. Currently this fellowship is only for Scholars in their first, sophomore, and junior summers.

 Yes, you may apply for a joint project.
 However, each Scholar has to submit a separate application.
 We always encourage Scholars to work collaboratively where applicable.

 Scholars without secured internships can still apply for the internship fellowship, and should list in the application all of the internships they have applied for.
 Scholars are required to inform the CUSP office by May 30th to provide an update on what internship was finally secured for the summer.
 Please speak with a CUSP Advisor if this applies to you.

 Columbia College and Columbia Engineering do not provide credit for internships.

 Yes.
-Please prepare a complete application packet listing the different internship/research positions .
-Please submit only one set of recommendations.
+Please prepare a complete application listing the different internship/research positions (and the dates) that you will be engaged in during the summer.
 For further information, please see a CUSP Advisor.